Ambush on mining company convoy kills 37 in Burkina Faso

-Col. Saidou Sanou, the region’s governor, gave the provisional toll in a statement, while the mining company only said that it was aware of “several fatalities and injuries.”
+Col. Saidou Sanou, the region’s governor, gave the provisional casualty toll in a statement.
+The mining company said only that it was aware of “several fatalities and injuries.”

 “Boungou mine site remains secured and our operations are not affected,” Semafo said in its statement.
 “We are actively working with all levels of authorities to ensure the ongoing safety and security of our employees, contractors and suppliers.”

-There was no immediate claim of responsibility but suspicion fell on Islamic extremists, who have launched scores of attacks on churches and public officials across the north of Burkina Faso the last few years.

-Concerted military actions by five regional countries, along with a French operation, have failed to stem the growing violence in once-peaceful Burkina Faso.
+Concerted military actions by five regional countries, along with a French operation, have failed to stem the growing violence.

 The country, which experienced its first major extremist attack in 2015, is a gateway south into coastal West Africa, and regional leaders worry the extremists could be moving into Togo and Benin.